The Real Root of Anxiety—and Why Connection Is the Cure

 This has not come easy for me, but it's been one of the biggest game-changers in my life.

-Because when someone reflects God’s love back to you, your nervous system steadies and anxiety loses its grip.
+Because when someone mirrors God’s love, your nervous system steadies—and anxiety loses its grip.

 You don’t need a full therapy session or a spiritual strategy (though I highly recommend both 😉).